An official website of the United States government

 bartenders entering drink orders into touch screen point-of-service systems;

-cashiers using a register with hybrid keyboards;
+cashiers using a register with traditional keyboards;

 dental hygienists using tools to scrape tartar off of patients’ teeth;